 Networking should be about gathering and sharing mutually beneficial information.
 Furthermore, you are much more likely to be granted a networking meeting if the person feels like they have something to gain from the conversation.
-When they know you are job searching, there is sort of a unwritten understanding that they be expected to open their contacts to you, and many people are not comfortable with that.
+When they know you are job searching, there is sort of an unwritten understanding that they are expected to open their contacts to you, and many people are not comfortable with that.
 Plus, subconsciously, the person is probably thinking, “How will I benefit from this conversation?”
 It is up to you to make sure you address their needs as much as your own, so tell them up front how they may benefit.

 The First Thing You Need to Do…

 The majority of job seekers I meet confess their unemployment status within their opening statement.
 Now, maybe it is just because I am hyper-sensitive and don’t want to hear this or maybe it is because I am a job search coach and they feel the need for me to know this information.
 Either way, my assumption is that if they confess this to me, they are confessing to others.